wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-flows/includes/6-flow-scheduled-flows.md

 ##Prerequisites

-For this scenario, you will need to make an excel with a table that contains the following columns: ContactEmail, FirstName, and LastName.
+For this scenario, you will need to make an excel file with a table that contains the following columns: ContactEmail, FirstName, and LastName.

 ## Create a scheduled flow